 In a case alleging reverse discrimination, were the white firefighters precluded from challenging the employment decisions taken pursuant to consent decrees in previous proceedings to which the the firefighters had not been parties?

-The court stated that respondents had not been afforded an opportunity to present their arguments and that they should not be prevented from raising their claims based on an action to which they were not parties.
-The court held that such a decision was a deprivation of respondents' rights and that they should not be deprived of their day in court.
+The Supreme Court of the United States affirmed the appellate judgment.
+According to the Court, the respondents had not been afforded an opportunity to present their arguments; thus, they should not be prevented from raising their claims based on an action to which they were not parties.
+The Court held that such a decision was a deprivation of respondents' rights and that they should not be deprived of their day in court.